The Little Girl I Once Knew: Release

-On November 22, 1965, Capitol Records released "The Little Girl I Once Knew" as a single, backed by the group's cover of "There's No Other (Like My Baby)" from Beach Boys' Party!.
+On November 22, 1965, Capitol Records released "The Little Girl I Once Knew" as a single, backed by the group's cover of "There's No Other (Like My Baby)" from Beach Boys' Party!
 After the previous two Beach Boys singles, which peaked within the top 5, "The Little Girl I Once Knew" had a more lukewarm commercial reception, reaching #15 on the Cash Box chart and #20 on Billboard.
 Since radio stations preferred to avoid dead air time, the song was poorly received by disc jockeys, which contributed to its lower chart placement.

 As a result of this poor commercial performance, Capitol vice president Al Coury decided to rush-release "Barbara Ann" as a single without informing the band.
 Wilson elected not to place it on Pet Sounds possibly for the same reason, and as a result, the track wasn't released on an album until 1968, on The Best of the Beach Boys Vol. 3.

 Cash Box described the song as a "rhythmic ode about a fellow who reminisces about how his gal has grown up and become a woman."
 John Lennon also praised the track upon its release in the United Kingdom in an interview with Melody Maker magazine, published in December 1965.

 George Harrison also kept the record on his jukebox at the time.

 Retrospective assessments

 AllMusic reviewer Matthew Greenwald called the song "a virtual link between the slightly progressive work on songs such as 'California Girls' and the then-quantum leap taken by Wilson on Pet Sounds and 'Good Vibrations'".
 Greenwald noted that the song was one of the first compositions by Brian Wilson to be composed of multiple sections or "feels", foreshadowing the modular recording style adopted by Wilson for Smile.
 Scott Itterante, writing for PopMatters magazine, named "The Little Girl I Once Knew" the 8th best song written by Wilson.
-Despite criticizing the songs lyrics as poorly-aged, and not as "universally appealing" as "California Girls", Itterante praises the song's "powerful layers of vocals", and describes it as a "transition track" for the band.
+Despite criticizing the song's lyrics as poorly-aged, and not as "universally appealing" as "California Girls", Itterante praises the song's "powerful layers of vocals", and describes it as a "transition track" for the band.